 The cylindrical simulation cell is shown in Fig. 1 in an axial cross-section.
 The protein (excluding the charged atoms of the pore lining, see below) and lipid membrane are represented as hard walls inaccessible to ions (solid lines).
 Ions are reflected off the surface of these walls and cannot penetrate into the wall itself.
-A cylindrical hole through the protein (radius $R_f$ , length $H_f$ ) connects two reservoirs (baths) that contain mobile ions such as Na+, K+, Ca2+, and Cl-.
-The dimensions assigned to the cylindrical hole ( $R_f = 0.4-0.5 \text{ nm}, H_f = 1 \text{ nm}$ ) represent the narrowest part of the biological channel (the 'selectivity filter').
+A cylindrical hole through the protein (radius $R{\rm f}$ , length $H{\rm f}$ ) connects two reservoirs (baths) that contain mobile ions such as Na+, K+, Ca2+, and Cl-.
+The dimensions assigned to the cylindrical hole ( $R{\rm f} = 0.4$ -0.5 nm, $H{\rm f} = 1$ nm) represent the narrowest part of the biological channel (the 'selectivity filter').
 The baths in this simulation represent both the actual baths around the protein and the wider portions of the channel.
-Earlier simulations of a Ca channel showed that the inclusion of atria at either end of the pore has only small effects on ion accumulation in the filter [19].
-The reflecting NOTE reflective is not an English or American word radial boundary of the simulation cell is far enough from the channel (R = 6.25nm) so that edge effects can be neglected, and the axial length of the cell ( $H \approx 25$ nm) is sufficient to allow ionic densities to attain bulk values.
+Earlier simulations of a Ca channel showed that the inclusion of atria at either end of the pore has only small effects on ion accumulation in the filter.
+The reflecting radial boundary of the simulation cell is far enough from the channel (R = 6.25nm) so that edge effects can be neglected, and the axial length of the cell ( $H \approx 25$ nm) is sufficient to allow ionic densities to attain bulk values.
 Periodic boundary conditions (pbc) are used in the axial direction, making the two baths regions of a single bath.

 The filter region of the Na channel contains the side chains of the DEKA locus.
 Two of these residues (glutamate and aspartate) carry a negatively charged carboxylate group, one residue carries a positively charged amino group (lysine), and one residue (alanine) is electrically neutral.
 These groups form the ends of side chains and thus are likely to have some mobility.
-We model these groups as 'dissolved' particles that move without restriction, within the filter volume-as do mobile ions (like Na+ or Ca++)-but are confined to that volume by structural constraints (not yet specified in physical detail), following earlier work on the EEEE locus [15, 16, 17, 18, 19]).
-Note that in this description the 'filter volume' includes atoms that are part of the channel protein, i.e., atoms that are covalently linked to the protein that makes the channel wall.
-Specifically, the two carboxylate groups are represented as four 'dissolved' ammonium ion (diameter 0.3 nm).
+We model these groups as 'dissolved' particles that move without restriction within the filter volume, as do mobile ions (like Na+ or Ca2+), but are confined to that volume by structural constraints (not yet specified in physical detail), following earlier work on the EEEE locus.15-19 Note that in this description the 'filter volume' includes atoms that are part of the channel protein, i.e., atoms that are covalently linked to the protein that makes the channel wall.
+Specifically, the two carboxylate groups are represented as four 'dissolved' halfcharged oxygen ions (hard spheres of diameter 0.28 nm), the amino group is represented as a 'dissolved' ammonium ion (diameter 0.3 nm).
 The uncharged and short alanine residue is not represented in the model.
 The centers of the oxygen and ammonium ions are restricted to a subvolume of the filter so they cannot protrude from the filter.
 Simulations were made with the center of the ammonium ion restricted to the central 0.75 or 0.25 nm of the filter while the oxygen ions were restricted to the central 0.75 nm in all simulations.